dogenzen/find-political-donors/README.md

 The code is structured as a set of layered modules, which provides a general framework for processing each contribution for any running and aggregate computations.
 This is achieved with proper abstraction and encapsulation of classes with internal data-structures.

 ##### Currency computation
-Currency computation is done by converting each number to cents (by multiplying with 100) and then storing it as `long`.
+All the currency computations (additions/averages) are done by converting each number to cents (by multiplying with 100) and storing as `long` values.
-The value is converted back after all additions or averages are computed for reporting and rounded to whole dollar.
+The values are converted back at the end and rounded to whole dollar for reporting.

 ##### Sorting
 Sorting and aggregation of dates is done using a map of maps.